mohamadi7613/mycheat/tools/docker.md

         EXPOSE 8081
         ```
     + It means this application inside the container is designed to be accessed on ports 8080 and 8081
-    + but it does not accessible from public internet, it only makes these ports available within the private bridge network
+    + but it does not accessible from public internet, its just a metadata, a hint to other developers, tools, or Docker Compose
     + If you want to access them from the outside you have to map the ports with -p 8080:8080 to the host
     + with `-p <host_port>:<container_port>`  the host acts as a proxy
     + who can access?